newtein/ScientificCollaboration/README.md

 # Scientific Collaboration Network
 This repository consists of all the scripts that I wrote as a class project named 'Scientific Collaboration Networks' during Networks of Life course (7th semester B.Tech) under supervision of Dr. Kamal Rawal.

+Below is the description of directories namely pubmedScrap (Scarping emails from pubmed), sendEmail (sending automating mails from python) and analysis (plotting degree distributing of observed data).

-# A) Steps to scrape emails from pubmed.
+# A) Scraping emails from pubmed.

 ### Step-1: Search required term
 Search appropriate term at <a href='https://www.ncbi.nlm.nih.gov/pubmed' target='_blank'> Pubmed </a>